JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 spearman
 ```

-### Surrogates
+### surrogates

-For the surrogate generation, you can use any subtype of `Surrogate` defined in [TimeseriesSurrogates.jl](https://juliadynamics.github.io/TimeseriesSurrogates.jl/stable/#Surrogate-methods).
+For the surrogate generation, you can use any subtype of `surrogate` defined in [Timeseriessurrogates.jl](https://juliadynamics.github.io/Timeseriessurrogates.jl/stable/#surrogate-methods).

 ### Significance metrics